 This only goes to show that when you have the opportunity to claim a second residency or second passport, you should take it – all things considered, of course.
 You never know when a certain program will be discontinued or modified to exclude you.

-There are, however, other ways for a non-Jew to obtain a second citizenship in Israel.
+There are, however, other ways for a non-Jew to obtain second citizenship in Israel.

 The downsides of getting Israeli citizenship

-No place is perfect, and while claiming an Israeli passport can be a good second citizenship strategy in some cases, you should be aware of the negatives.
+And while claiming an Israeli passport can be a good second citizenship strategy for some high net worth individuals, you should also be aware of the negatives.

 Israel isn’t exactly a tax haven, either.
 Personal income tax rates go as high as 48% on incomes in the low six figures.
 Israel taxes residents on their worldwide income, using the same “center of life” standard to determine tax status as is used to determine eligibility for a full-fledged passport.